Content Tips: What "Good Content" Means, According to Top Marketers

 If we accept this idea to be true, then it’s essential for marketers to focus on content marketing.
 But, what exactly is “good content,” and how is it achieved?

-To answer the question, we’d like to share advice from four influential marketers on how content drives their marketing strategies.
-All of these marketers specialize in a different area of marketing, but all have thought-provoking theories.
+To answer the question, we’d like to share content tips from four influential marketers.
+All of these marketers specialize in a different area of marketing, but all have thought-provoking theories on how to move the needle with content marketing.

 Brian Clark, SEO & copywriting expert and CEO of Rainmaker Digital is the founder of the risibly witty and pragmatic blog, CopyBlogger.
 Due to his insightful perspectives, Clark has over 60,000 followers.
 Clark is pensive and dynamic.
 His blog is crisp, metaphorical and written empathetically from the perspective of customers.
 In an interview with HubSpot, Clark weighed in on the concept of blogs that are purposefully controversial as a branding strategy: